hyosung11/Launch-School/Courses/journal.md

 ```

 21:05 `sort()` still confusing me.
 How to burn it into my brain?
 Okay, so noisy.
 I want to watch something with Sohee now.

+## 20220125 화요일

+6:06 I turned off the drying machines before my study session with Alex.

+08:45 I need to review the problem that we did this morning.
+Break it down and understand it completely.
+Okay!
+It's okay to be confused.
+Keep going.